uber/react-vis/docs/markdown/label-series.md

 Type: `number`
 A number in pixels for the label to be offset from the y position specified on the row.

-#### style
-Type: `object`
-SVG text objects (which is what the labelSeries is made up of) accept a ton of different styles, so rather than prescribe every single one we just accept a general grab bag pf the styles. check out the [w3](https://www.w3schools.com/graphics/svg_path.asp) page for more details.

 ## Series API Reference

 #### animation (optional)